msschwartz21/msschwartz21.github.io/_pages/teaching.md

 ### Bi 8: Introduction to Molecular Biology - Winter 2019
 Worked with a team of six graduate teaching assistants to write homework and exam material and hold weekly recitation sections to supplement lecture material.
-## Marine Biological Laboratory
-### DL@MBL: Deep Learning for Microscopy Image Analysis - [2021](https://github.com/dlmbl/DL-MBL-2021)
-Contributed two new tutorials as a teaching assistant to the inaugural deep learning course at MBL.

 ## Smith College

 ### Bio 303: Developmental Biology - Fall 2017